reinvanleirsberghe/strapi-plugin-refresh-token/README.md

 ```

 ## TODO:
 - Currently the tokens do not get removed from the DB on usage.
-Only if they are expired.
+They are cleaned when a new token is requested and the old ones have expired.
 - Expose API so user can clear all sessions on their own.